-The Adelaide Farmers’ Market is transitioning to 100 percent compostable BioBags and the House of Health at Adelaide Central Markets also offers shoppers BioBags instead of plastic produce rolls.
+The Adelaide Farmers’ Market is transitioning to 100 percent compostable BioBags and the House of Health at Adelaide Central Markets also offers shoppers compostable produce bags instead of plastic produce rolls.

 Compostable is the only type of bag that won’t break down into microplastics.

-Adelaide waste warrior Karen Murphy brings a roll of BioBags to the shops and hands it to her butcher to bring home fresh meat for the freezer.
-To avoid wasting plastic, Karen puts the used BioBags into her organics recycling bin.
+Some of our customers bring a roll of BioBags to the shops to avoid wasting plastic, then put the used BioBags into their council green bin.
 If you don’t have a council green bin that accepts food waste you can always compost them at home.